jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

   (g) the policies, procedures, and provisions to be applied by the Minister under the allocation plan.
 (3) The Minister must ensure that—
-  (a) public notice is given of any draft allocation plan; and (b) the draft allocation plan is made available in hard copy at the office of, and is accessible via the Internet site of the department of, the chief executive responsible for the administration of the Act and at such other places as the Minister considers appropriate.
+  (a) public notice is given of any draft allocation plan; and (b) the draft allocation plan is made available in hard copy at the office of, and is accessible via the Internet site of the department of, the chief executive responsible for the administration of this Act and at such other places as the Minister considers appropriate.
 (4) The notice of a draft allocation plan given under subsection (3) must specify— (a) how a hard copy of the draft allocation plan may be obtained; and (b) that any person may make a submission on the draft allocation plan, how submissions may be made, and by what date (which must be no earlier than 40 working days after the date on which notice is given).